If you’re new to celebrating Lent (or have celebrated it for a long time!), try a Lenten Bible reading plan this year!

 Want to Keep Building a Daily Bible Reading Habit?

-Check out our Thematic daily Bible reading plans and continue your daily devotions after Lent is over!
+Check out our Bible reading plans for women (Write Through the Word) and children (Kids’ Bible Reading Plans) and continue your daily devotions after Lent is over!